This article is part of an expert-led email course on Inclusive Recruiting. Sign up here to get the next lessons delivered straight to your inbox!

 By striving to create a great place to work for your employees through your culture, all employees, not just diverse employees, will want to be a part of the culture they’ve worked to create.
 When morale is up and your employees are happy, retention is an easy outcome.

 Want a smooth transition from offer to onboarding?
-Connect your hiring platform to your HRIS and make sure your diversity hiring efforts don’t go waste.
+Connect your hiring platform to your HRIS and make sure your diversity hiring efforts don’t go to waste.
 Breezy’s open API integrates seamlessly with the tools you already use and love, making the transition from candidate to team member as easy as ABC.

 Leading at the intersection of diversity, inclusion, and workplace culture, Stacey focuses on recruitment and career development initiatives.
 She is CEO of Rework Work, where she delivers keynote speeches, consults with organizations, and develops educational content that engages professionals globally, both in-person and in a virtual environment.
 She focuses on reworking how companies work; including how they inclusively recruit, hire and engage employees, effectively creating inclusion and belonging for all.